For those of you who aren’t aware, an updated version of An Seabhach’s “Cath Fionntrá” came out last year.

 The white sands of Ventry will be white no more.

 Although a little formulaic, this classic is still an interesting read for anyone interested in the non-kernel Fenian narratives.

 The Sliabh Bládhma mountains are located in central Ireland and, according to geologists, they’re one of the oldest mountain ranges in Europe, purportedly once rising to a height of 3,700m.
 That’s hard to believe nowadays of course.
 Over millennia, erosion has worn the mountains down to 527 metres and they’re really more aptly considered as hills these days (although if the day is clear you can still see for miles in every direction).

-Sliabh Bládhma was of interest to me, mostly because of its link to the Fenian Cycle – although, in truth, that’s something of a soft link.
+Sliabh Bládhma was of interest to me, mostly because of its link to the Fenian stories – although, in truth, that’s something of a soft link.
 That comes uniquely through the medieval narrative Macgnímartha Finn) where its mentioned once in the story as follows (translated to English by Kuno Meyer)